Rugged007/MyWebsite/README.md

 It correctly bundles React in production mode and optimizes the build fords the best performance.knb

-The build is minified and the filenames include the jkhf Your app is ready to be deployed!fg bvvkuv
+The build is minified and the filenames include the jkhf Your app is ready to be deployed!fgd bvvkuv
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more informationhgh. jkh